AnirudhPadma/CS639Final/README.md

-NutriRecipe Finder.
+                                                                 Home Chef Application

 It helps you eat healthy by finding recipes based on what nutrients you need.
 Want more protein?
 Less carbs?
 NutriRecipe Finder will search a giant recipe list (powered by Spoonacular) to find meals that fit the bill.

 Here's how it might work: